reserve-protocol/protocol/contracts/plugins/euler/README.md

 ## 1.0 Introduction - Overview of Euler Finance Lending Positions
 These plugins facilitate the usage of Euler Finance's eTokens as collateral. eTokens are minted and burnt upon the supply and withdraw of lending assets (see [https://docs.euler.finance/getting-started/white-paper#lending-and-borrowing](https://docs.euler.finance/getting-started/white-paper#lending-and-borrowing)).
-They represent a lender's share of the total token
-(which includes the yield generated from the borrowers of the underlying token) in their lending market, which eTokens can be redeemed for. eTokens which represent usd-pegged stablecoins and non-stablecoins are supported.
+They represent a lender's share of the total tokens (which includes the yield generated from the borrowers of the underlying token) in their lending market, which eTokens can be redeemed for. eTokens which represent usd-pegged [stablecoins](#20-usd-pegged-stablecoins), [self-referential](#30-self-referential-tokens) tokens, and non-fiat tokens are supported.

 Refer to Euler Finance's [documentation](https://docs.euler.finance/getting-started/white-paper) for a more in-depth overview of the inner workings of Euler's lending system.

-## 2.0 USD-pegged Stablecoin Assets
+## 2.0 USD-pegged Stablecoins
 Smart Contract: [ETokenFiatCollateral.sol](./ETokenFiatCollateral.sol)

 ### 2.1 Units and Price Calculations